Home

 Beaver Falls News Tribune, 1961

 Their home in 1930, when the federal census was made, was on First Street in East Rochester, Beaver County, with Alvin working as a railroad laborer.
-(Neighbors two houses away were Slovak immigrants Andrew and Veronica [Nachman] Jagerski, the great-grandparents of the founder of this website.)
+Neighbors two houses away were Slovak immigrants Andrew and Veronica (Nachman) Jagerski, the great-grandparents of the founder of this website.

 Pittsburgh & Lake Erie logo

-In about 1955, he began to feel the effects of heart disease.
+In about 1955, Alvin began to feel the effects of heart disease.
 He also contracted hepatitis and died of congestive heart failure at the age of 66, in Rochester General Hospital, on Sept.
 13, 1961.
 His remains were buried at Oak Grove Cemetery in Freedom.
 Rev. O. Anderson, of the Evangelical United Brethren Church of Freedom, assisted by Rev. G. Wayne Parks of the Church of the Nazarene of Freedom, officiated at the funeral.

 • Grandson Frank Michael Huddy Jr. (1942-1996) was born on July 1, 1942 in Rochester.
 He wed Kathleen A. (McFadden) Morton, daughter of William and Dorothy McFadden of Ellwood City.
 Kathleen had two children from a previous marriage, Scott Joseph Morton and Jennifer Louise Morton.
 They resided in Ohioville and later Brighton Township near Beaver, Beaver County and had six more known children -- Michael Huddy, Kimberly Huddy, Kevin Huddy, Patrick John Huddy, Shelly Taddeo and Christopher William Huddy.
 Frank Sr. was employed at the tin mill of the Aliquippa Works of LTV Steel, formerly known as Jones & Laughlin.
 Active in the community, he coached football with the Brighton Township Athletic Club, was a member of the Beaver Valley Mixed Bowling League and was a member of the SS Peter and Paul Roman Catholic Church in Beaver.
 Tragically, while at work on Jan.
 9, 1996, Frank was seriously injured in an accident at work, and died soonafter.
 Burial was in Beaver Cemetery.
 He is one of far too many cousins of the extended Minerd- Minard- Miner- Minor family to lose their lives in workplace accidents in the mining and metals industries.

 • Grandson Joseph Frederick Huddy Sr. (1945-2014) was born on Aug.
 15, 1945.
 He dwelled in New Brighton and was married.
 Their children were Barbara Huddy, Joseph Frederick Huddy Jr. Garen Huddy and Lindsay Chufe.
-He was considered as "crazy and eccentric but lovable and memorable."
+He was considered "crazy and eccentric but lovable and memorable."
 Said the Beaver County Times, he "was a retired cranes man from B&W Steel, but was most remembered for his time at the New Brighton Hot Dog Shoppe."
 He died at home at the age of 69 on Dec.
 16, 2014.
 At his death, he was survived by 16 grandchildren and one great-grandchild.
 Burial was in Freedom's Oak Grove Cemetery.

 Babcock & Wilcox's Koppel plant near Beaver Falls, PA.
 From a painting by Howard Fogg for the Pittsburgh & Lake Erie Railroad Co., of the New York Central System.